 RRA is a living museum which features historic Wisner House and several outbuildings on 13.5 acres of pastoral lawns, woodland trails, a glacial bowl and historic gardens.
-The buildings include: galleries for cultural exhibits; classroom/workshop space for children's and adult education programs in the historic carriage house; a visitors center with interactive touch-screen panels; and a library housing an extensive collection of historic documents, photos and books.
+The buildings include: galleries for cultural exhibits; classroom/workshop space for children's and adult education programs in the historic carriage house; a visitors center with interactive touch-screen panels; and a garden library housing an extensive collection of historic documents, photos, gardening books and more.

-Listed on the National and State Registers of Historic Places Voted "Best Garden in New Jersey" by NJ Family.
-Operated by Reeves-Reed Arboretum
+Listed on the National and State Registers of Historic Places; Voted "Best Garden in New Jersey" by NJ Family; Operated by Reeves-Reed Arboretum.

-- Historic gardens and woodland hiking trails - The garden library exhibits a collection of historic photos, videos and a collection of gardening books - Art installations on the grounds and in the Wisner House Gallery - Programs and tours for adults and children - Beacon Fire Station monument along a historic wildflower path
+- Historic gardens and woodland hiking trails - The garden library exhibits historic photos, videos and books - Art installations on the grounds and in the Wisner House Gallery - Programs and tours for adults and children - Beacon Fire Station monument along a historic wildflower path

-For Hours: reeves-reedarboretum.org or call (908) 273-8787
+For hours: reeves-reedarboretum.org or call 908-273-8787